15th Development Dialogue

 This year’s event is therefore an attempt raise discussions on the vital issue of ‘praxis’, particularly referring to the experiences and responsibilities of PhD researchers and practitioners in engaging with their research, when engaging with literature, discourses, and with fieldwork.

 Some of the pertinent questions to be raised through this dialogue would be:

-• What has been the scope for scholar activism and the responsibilities of PhD researchers in contexts where social justice considerations are paramount?
+• What has been the scope for scholar activism and the responsibilities of PhD researchers and practitioners in contexts where social justice considerations are paramount?

 • How do we as researchers situate developmental discourses within the everyday lives of people from varying backgrounds?

 • How should researchers approach local knowledges and embodied experiences when conducting research?

 • How does the interaction of doctoral researchers’ expectations and assumptions with ground realities influence research outcomes?

 • How can doctoral researchers contribute to alternative narratives or discourses to dominant discourses on global development and social justice through their research?

 The discussions during this conference will not be limited to specific local contexts and ethnographic approaches only, but will span governance scales and borders both among researchers and the researched.